dessant/reaction-comments/assets/app-description.md

 ![](https://raw.githubusercontent.com/dessant/reaction-comments/master/assets/screenshot.png)

+## Supporting the Project

+The continued development of Reaction Comments is made possible thanks to the support of awesome backers.
+If you'd like to join them, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=reaction-comments&src=repo), [PayPal](https://armin.dev/go/paypal?pr=reaction-comments&src=repo) or [Bitcoin](https://armin.dev/go/bitcoin?pr=reaction-comments&src=repo).

 ## How It Works

 The app detects if a new comment consists solely of emojis and shortcodes used in GitHub reactions.
 A matching comment is either replaced with the message set in `reactionComment` and deleted after a day, or it is deleted immediately, if `reactionComment` is set to `false`.